mamadmr/BP_project/README.md

 		FOREIGN KEY (payment_method) REFERENCES payment_methods(id)
 ## files

-### data.db
+### data.DB
-this file is a main database file, I used sqlite3 as database
+this file is the main database file, I used sqlite3 as database